In sheet

 In our process metrics we need to know, not only the nominal value required by the customer but also the spec limits.

-For a mathematician the nominal value may be enough, but in real life we know it is impossible to meet any real value: there is always an error (even if it is just a few microns).
+For a mathematician the nominal value may be enough, but in real life we know it is impossible to exactly meet any real value: there is always an error (even if it is just a few microns).

-The spec limits indicate where the customer starts having real problems when using our product.
+The spec limits indicate where the customer starts having real problems, when using our product.

 Customer specifications are still necessary in the times of Six Sigma but their interpretation has changed:

-In football as long as the ball enters the goal it counts.
 In the new approach being within specs is not enough: you better keep away from the limits or else you have a chance of falling over.

 Today meeting the customer specifications is not enough: we must prove to our customer that our process is very unlikely to produce a single part outside the specs.